-The Latest: Biden denounces violence after Wallace shooting
+The Latest: Biden will tell world leaders ‘America is back’

 HERE’S WHAT YOU NEED TO KNOW ABOUT THE PRESIDENTIAL RACE:

 The presidential campaign shifts west as President Donald Trump visits an Arizona town across the Colorado River from Nevada.
-Democrat Joe Biden sees once reliably red Arizona as a prime candidate to turn blue, and running mate Kamala Harris will campaign there.
+Democrat Joe Biden gave remarks on the coronavirus pandemic on Wednesday before he and his wife, Jill, went to cast their ballots.

 Read more: